trela47/miniatures/README.md

 # miniatures
-a compilation of code that has been useful to me in the past
+A compilation of codes that have been useful at some point.
+Most are not my own (minus slight changes).
+In such cases the source link has been noted at the top of the file.